31 May Pinnacle Business Systems Honored to Host the U.S. State Dept. Entrepreneur Exchange Program

 “It was a pleasure to visit with her as she soaked up all she could about our company, our business and our company culture and people,” Pinnacle’s CEO Rob Anderson said.
 “Her presentation was interesting because her cultural differences clearly influenced some of her perceptions on how we operate in the U.S. versus India, as it would any of us.”

 Some Pinnacle employees were moved most by her findings on the culture within US businesses, specifically the culture of Pinnacle.
-Clayton Meyer, Pinnacle engineer, said that his biggest takeaway from Chauhan’s presentation was when she talked about how businesses in India were very much profit-focused and therefore didn’t invest in their own employees to grow them.
-“It makes me glad to be an American and live a great country, we have our share of issues but we are blessed with a lot,” Clayton said.
+One of the biggest takeaway from Chauhan’s presentation was when she talked about how businesses in India were very much profit-focused and therefore didn’t invest in their own employees to grow them.

 In addition to a cultural exchange and an opportunity to learn about business in India, what Pinnacle Business Systems employees seemed to share the most upon the closure of this program is an appreciation for the culture that Pinnacle has today.
 “Sometimes it takes seeing things through the eyes of an objective third party to remind yourself how unique and amazing your company’s culture is,” Pinnacle Sales Support Rep, Jil Doll said.